The Darzi Fellowship in Clinical Leadership has been running in London since 2009 and expanded to Kent, Surrey and Sussex in 2017.

-Since then, more than 70 Fellows across a total of three tranches have made a significant impact across the region, working on a diverse range of projects covering everything from end of life care to mental health, social prescribing and frailty.
+Since then, more than 70 Fellows have made a significant impact across the region, working on a diverse range of projects covering everything from end of life care to mental health, social prescribing and frailty.

 Darzi Fellows are able to experience a two-pronged approach to develop their leadership skills.
 Each is matched with a project and an experienced mentor.

 They also complete a leadership development programme (PG Cert) at London South Bank University, which informs their ability to lead on their project.

 Des Holden, Medical Director at KSS AHSN, said that it is this approach that adds depth and rigour to the Darzi Fellowship.

 “Having the passion to make a positive change in the NHS is sometimes not enough – it’s vital that you understand how to implement change, and that’s why Darzi has had such a positive impact,” he explained.

 “Not only do the Fellows have the opportunity to work on a challenging, real-world project, they are also given the academic support and insight to support them on their journey.